Monthly Archives: March 2024

 Thea Sharrock (2023)

-A title card at the start announces that ‘This story is more true than you’d think’.
+A title card at the start reads, ‘This story is more true than you’d think’.
 Wicked Little Letters is indeed based on a real-life case – a poison-pen mystery of the early 1920s in the Sussex seaside town of Littlehampton[1].
 A woman called Edith Swan received a succession of abusive letters and postcards, the abuse couched in exuberantly foul language.
 Edith brought a private prosecution against a neighbour, Rose Gooding, who was convicted of criminal libel and went to prison.
 After her release, the letters to Edith – and now to other locals – resumed; Rose was tried and convicted a second time.
 While she was behind bars, the letters started up once more.
 Scotland Yard was called in and their investigation led to Rose Gooding’s conviction being quashed: she was released from jail and awarded £250 compensation for wrongful conviction.
 Examinations of handwriting had unmasked the actual culprit – Edith Swan herself.
 When Edith first stood trial, she was acquitted: the jury couldn’t believe such a respectable woman capable of scurrilous obscenity.
 The police subsequently devised a sting operation, which involved the use of postage stamps marked with invisible ink, and Edith was caught red-handed.
 She stood trial again, charged with attempting ‘to send an obscene and libellous letter to the Littlehampton sanitary inspector’.
 This time, she was found guilty and sentenced to twelve months in prison.

 As it happens, I spent a weekend in Littlehampton last year.
 On the evidence of Wicked Little Letters, the place was more ethnically diverse a hundred years ago than it is now.
 It’s true that plenty of Littlehampton’s citizens of colour in the 1920s are examples of colour-blind casting.
 Perhaps the people behind the film would claim they all are but, if they did, they’d be kidding themselves – or, more likely, trying to kid the audience.
 Nearly all the non-white characters are thoroughly and merely nice, including Rose’s Black partner, Bill (Malachi Kirby, wasted in the role).
 If they’re humorous – like Edith’s sort-of friend Kate (Lolly Adefope) – they’re mildly humorous.
-The only one who amounts to more is the sole female officer at the local constabulary, Gladys Moss (Anjana Vasan).
+The only one who amounts to something more is the sole female officer at the local constabulary, Gladys Moss (Anjana Vasan).
 Chief Constable (sic) Spedding (Paul Chahidi) and his inept sidekick PC Papperwick (Hugh Skinner) treat Gladys as a dimwit and a skivvy.
 She’s anything but.
 Dubious from the start that Rose wrote the letters, Gladys ignores Spedding’s instruction that she take no further part in the investigation; at the business end of the story, it’s not Scotland Yard but Gladys who proves Edith’s guilt.
 Anjana Vasan was born in India to a Tamil Hindu family and brought up in Singapore.
-Her character’s name might seem to confirm that Vasan is colour-blind cast as Gladys Moss yet the film-makers mean us to notice that the heroine of their story is a non-white woman.
+Her character’s name might seem to confirm that Vasan is colour-blind cast as Gladys Moss yet the film-makers mean us to notice that their heroine is a non-white woman.

-And that the victim of injustice in Wicked Little Letters is ethnically and thereby morally stigmatised, although the real Rose Gooding wasn’t Irish.
-In the film, Rose claims – it turns out falsely – to be the widow of a soldier killed in the recent Great War: she tells the lie to conceal the fact that her young daughter, Nancy (Alisha Weir), is illegitimate.
+And that the victim of injustice in Wicked Little Letters is ethnically (and thereby morally) stigmatised, although the real Rose Gooding wasn’t Irish.
+In the film Rose claims – it turns out falsely – to be the widow of a soldier killed in the recent Great War: she tells the lie to conceal the fact that her young daughter, Nancy (Alisha Weir), is illegitimate.
 Jessie Buckley, able actress as she is, doesn’t seem right as Rose – she doesn’t come across as the bog-Irish hoyden offending narrow minds that the set-up seems to demand.
 Buckley’s more like an in your-face student who’s arrived in Littlehampton from another era rather than another country.
-Even so, the copious swear words in Jonny Sweet’s script sparked reactions from two posh women just behind me in the Curzon Wimbledon audience that might seem to vindicate the film’s Hibernianisation of Rose and suggest that anti-Irish prejudice is still alive and kicking in SW19 a century on.
+Even so, the copious swear words in Jonny Sweet’s script sparked reactions from two posh women just behind me in the Curzon Wimbledon audience that seem to vindicate the film’s Hibernianisation of Rose and suggest that anti-Irish prejudice is still alive and kicking in SW19 a century on.
 The posh women were convulsed with laughter when profanities issued from the mouth of English national treasure Olivia Colman.
 They were silent whenever Jessie Buckley swore – as if that’s just what they expected someone Irish to do.

 There’s plenty more that doesn’t make sense.
 Unmarried Edith is the eldest of the Swans’ children – the only one who stayed at home, to the relief of her soppy, needy mother, who’s got her daughter where she wants her.
 Edith reciprocates Victoria’s love and can see that she’s distraught by the letters that keep landing on the doormat.
 Yet she doesn’t seem bothered by that until one of the letters causes her mother to collapse and die.
 If local prejudices against Rose Gooding are as they’re shown to be for most of the film, why is there a prolonged standing ovation for her in court when she’s eventually cleared?
 The Swan family’s religious devotion is derided throughout as sickeningly pious and/or hypocritical; the only halfway positive aspect of it is the so-called Christian whist group to which Edith (surprisingly) belongs – along with Kate, Ann (Joanna Scanlan) and Mabel (Eileen Atkins).
 None of these other three is conspicuously Christian (they wouldn’t be, of course, because they’re not baddies).
 In fact, Ann, Kate and Mabel stand bail for Rose at one point; yet this appears to have no effect on how Edith sees them.